hugolatendresse/15618-final-project/index.md

 ## Resources

-TODO complete after reading https://www.cs.cmu.edu/afs/cs/academic/class/15418-f24/www/projects/project-proposal.pdf

 We will be working off of the FlexFlow codebase, which can be found in [1].
 We will be writing a combination of CUDA kernels and C++ code.

-We plan to use PSC's GPU cluster, where compute nodes each have 4 V100 GPUs with 32GB of VRAM, for a total of 128GB for VRAM.
+We plan to use one node in Pittsburgh's Supercomputer (Bridges-2) GPU cluster.
+Each compute node has four V100 GPUs with 32GB of
+VRAM, for a total of 128GB for VRAM.
 We will tentatively base our project on Mixtral 8x7B Instruct with half-precision, which requires 90GB of VRAM in total.